Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: System Model

 \section{System Model}

 We consider a CF-mMIMO system with $M$ APs, each equipped with $N$ antennas.
 There are $K$ single antenna UEs, randomly distributed across a wide area.
 To benefit from the favorable propagation and channel hardening effects of CF-mMIMO, we assume that $MN \gg K$.
 We adopt a user-centric approach \cite{bjornson2020scalable}, where all APs are connected to the CPU via ideal backhaul, but each AP only serves a subset of UEs.
-The system model is depicted in Fig. \ref{fig:system_model}.
+The system model is illustrated in Fig. \ref{fig:system_model}.
 The subset of APs serving UE $k$ is denoted as $\mathcal{M}_k \subseteq \{1, \dots, M\}$, and the subset of UEs served by AP $m$ is denoted as $\mathcal{D}_m \subseteq \{1, \dots, K\}$.
-TDD is adopted to enable both uplink and downlink transmissions on the same frequency band.
+TDD is adopted to enable both uplink and downlink transmissions on the same frequency band and to allow for efficient reciprocity-based channel state information (CSI) acquisition.
 This analysis focuses on uplink channel estimation and uplink data transmission, excluding downlink transmission.
 We adopt a block fading channel model, where each coherence block has a length of $\tau_c$ (in samples).
-During each coherence interval, all UEs transmit pilot sequences in the first $\tau_p$ samples, while the remaining $\tau_c - \tau_p$ samples are allocated for uplink data transmission.
+During each coherence interval, all UEs transmit pilot sequences in the first $\tau_p$ samples, while the remaining $\tau_c - \tau_p$ samples are allocated to uplink data transmission.
 After uplink channel estimation, the CPU uses the optimized parameters to control the uplink power of each UE.
 For simplicity, we assume that the UEs instantly know the optimized parameters, meaning time required for downlink transmission of these parameters is negligible.

 We consider a Rayleigh fading vector channel model, where the channel coefficient vector $\mathbf{g}_{mk} \in \mathbb{C}^{N \times 1}$ between AP $m$ and UE $k$ follows $\mathbf{g}_{mk} \sim \mathcal{CN}(\mathbf{0}, \beta_{mk}\mathbf{I}_N)$.
 Here, $\beta_{mk}$ represents the large-scale fading coefficient determined by the distance and propagation environment.
 The value of $\beta_{mk}$, representing path loss and shadowing, varies slowly compared to the small-scale fading coefficients.
 It is assumed that the large-scale fading coefficients $\beta_{mk}$ are known to APs $m \in \{1, \cdots, M\}$.